bahlolab/FoundHaplo/Documentation/Parameters in the Generate_FH_score.md

 21. **save_report_DIR** directory path to save the output of FoundHaplo IBD sharing for further analysis
 22. **TEMP_DIR** directory path to save the temporary files

-The function returns all the details of IBD sharing for each test/control sample and will be saved in a seperate tab delimitted text file in dir_to_save_report location, with below columns:
+The function returns all the details of IBD sharing for each test/control sample and will be saved in a seperate tab delimitted text file in save_report_DIR location, with below columns:

 1. **data_type** "test" or "control"
 2. **test_name** meaningful name for the test cohort